StarWarsFoundryVTT/StarWarsFFG/README.md

 # Changelog

+- 09/11/2020 - Cstadther - Fix 437 - Fixed issue with Destiny Pool update when Group Manager is not active yet.
 - 08/11/2020 - Cstadther - Enhancement 434 - Added drag-drop skills to macro bar.
 - 08/11/2020 - Cstadther - Fixed issue where safe description was causing error preventing items from loading correctly.
 Added handlebars helper to allow for rendering dice symbols on templates.
 - 02/11/2020 - Cstadther - Enhancement 374 - Added ability to add Success/Failure/Advantage/Threat to dice rolls.
 Refactored dice rolling into seperate files.